Welcome to today's edition of the Rush 24-7 podcast.

 So we kept pumping money in there.

-We kept pumping welfare food stamps, all these things because we loved them and we cared for them, but the proof that the government can't revive anything is Flint, Michigan.
+We kept pumping welfare, food stamps, all these things because we loved them and we cared for them.

-They quote me, that's accurate, but I never said bulldoze the whole damn place.
+But I never said bulldoze a whole damn place.

-Genesee County treasurer Daniel Kildy said today that Limbaugh relied on bad information in making his comments about the idea of shrinking the city.
+Genesee County Treasurer Daniel Kildy said today that Limbaugh relied on bad information in making his comments about the idea of shrinking the city.

 I just relied on the state-run media.

-That shows he doesn't take any issues seriously.
+To me, that shows he doesn't take any issues seriously.

 I'm the bad guy with a report that says I want to bulldoze a whole city.